PHP Xdebug Debugging Setup Guide with VS Code

 }

-If PHP runs inside Docker, the pathMappings should point to the container's filesystem path, not the host path.
-If your container maps /home/user/project to /var/www/html inside the container, the pathMappings entry should be "/var/www/html": "/home/user/project".
-When setting up development environments with containers, ensuring the paths align correctly between your IDE and the container prevents many common debugging frustration points.
+If PHP runs inside a Docker container, the pathMappings should point to the container's filesystem path.
+If your container maps /home/user/project to /var/www/html inside the container, the entry should be "/var/www/html": "/home/user/project".
+Getting the paths right between your IDE and container prevents common debugging frustrations.

 Click the green play icon next to "Listen for Xdebug" to start listening.
 VS Code shows "Listening for Xdebug" in the debug toolbar.
 When a PHP request triggers a debugging session, VS Code activates and shows the paused execution with full access to variables, the call stack, and debugging controls.